Conflict As A Driver of Action

 Mike Daisey Is Not Afraid To Open His Eyes

 Daisey’s creation, THE AGONY AND ECSTASY OF STEVE JOBS is a sly work.
 He slowly and hauntingly shows us how via our dependency and fascination with electronic things, we all are part of a global community.
 We all are taught to be curious and inquisitive.
 However when do these behaviors led us to places we dare not go?
-Go see the play and see how he has make some hard choices.
-Bravo Daisey and company
+Go see the play and see how he has made some hard choices.
+Bravo Daisey and company.

-Posted in Uncategorized | Tagged | Leave a comment
+Posted in Uncategorized | Tagged | 2 Comments

 I recently had the experience of viewing two new films; MONEYBALL (2011 directed by Glen Miller and written by Steven Zaillian, Aaron Sorkin) and A SEPARATION (2011 directed and written by Asghar Farhardi).